 Rating: 4.3/5

-Pros: One of the smallest GPS trackers available, Integrates with human fitness trackers (Fitbit, Apple Health)
+Pros: Extremely light, making it the top GPS tracker for small dogs and cats, Deep integration with human fitness trackers (Fitbit, Apple Health)